yeuchi/TreeRings/README.md

 # Inspiration

-Stuart Dahlberg was a mentor and colleague in my early career. \
+Stuart Dahlberg was a mentor and colleague in my early career, 1994. \
 Stu once showed me a pine tree cross section while pointing out the rings and said,

 "However slow or fast, every living thing must grow. \
  The moment growth stops, it is dead."

-Stu was 52 when he and spouse perished on a plane crash. https://www.legacy.com/obituaries/sctimes/obituary.aspx?n=stuart-and-ivelisse-dahlberg&pid=156721789&fhid=12808
+Stu was 52 when he and spouse perished on a plane crash, 2012. \
+https://www.legacy.com/obituaries/sctimes/obituary.aspx?n=stuart-and-ivelisse-dahlberg&pid=156721789&fhid=12808